mqtt-tools/mqttwarn/README.md

 A notification can be filtered (or suppressed) using a custom function.

 An optional `filter` in our configuration file, defines the name of a function we provide.
-The function is provided in an other file, as specified by the functions directive in the configuration file.
+The function is provided in another file, as specified by the functions directive in the configuration file.

 ```ini
 filter = owntracks_filter()